FreeTubeApp/FreeTube/CODE_OF_CONDUCT.md

 ## Questions?

-If you have questions, please see [Faq](https://docs.freetubeapp.io/faq/).
+If you have any questions, please [refer to our FAQ](https://docs.freetubeapp.io/faq/).
 If that doesn't answer your questions, feel free to [contact us](https://github.com/FreeTubeApp/FreeTube?tab=readme-ov-file#contact).